 Even if no positive outcome came of kids resolving things on their own, that itself is a valuable lesson.
-Your child stomping away because he felt treated unfairly will have learned what he values in friendship or how to better negotiate.
+Your child stomping away because she felt treated unfairly learns what she values in friendship or how to better negotiate.
 Failure to come to a consensus can still be a learning moment.

-Other times, we put on our mama bear suits the minute we feel our child is slighted.
+Other times, we put on our mama bear suits the minute we feel our children are slighted.
 The problem?
-Your child will grow up unable to navigate social interactions without your help.
-And most important, you send the message that you don’t think he can do it on his own.
+They might grow up less able to navigate social interactions without your help.
+And most importantly, you send the message that you don’t think they can do it on their own.

-Sometimes kids really do need our help with social conflicts.
-They may be too young to speak for themselves.
-Or the interaction has gotten out of hand where someone can get hurt.
+Sometimes your children really do need your help with social conflicts.
+They may be too young to speak for themselves, or the situation has gotten out of hand where someone can get hurt.
 And other times they need you to guide them on what to do.

 Even then, it’s still important to guide, not resolve social conflicts for them.
 Here’s how to handle your children’s social conflicts:

 1. Describe the situation

-Young children aren’t the most verbal.
-Start by describing the situation as well as acknowledging their feelings.
-Hearing words to describe the situation helps children label their emotions.
-They realize that the situation is normal, despite any strange feelings they may have.
+Young children aren’t the most verbal, so start by describing the situation as well as acknowledging their feelings.
+Hearing words to describe the situation helps them label their emotions.
+They realize that this scuffle is normal, despite any strange feelings they may have.

 You might say, “Looks like you both want to play with the shovel.”